Abdullah05-js/TEKNOLOJ-_TRANSFER-OF-S-/README.md

 # TEKNOLOJİ TRANSFER OFİSİ App

+Technology Transfer Offices (TTO) are institutions that act as a bridge between universities, research institutions, and industry, assisting in the commercialization of knowledge and technology.
+This program was created because they wanted a solution to facilitate their operations.

 Welcome to the TEKNOLOJİ TRANSFER OFİSİ App repository!
 This application is built with Electron.js and Vite.js.

 ## Table of Contents